ibizaman/selfhostblocks/README.md

 - Vaultwarden
   - [x] Systemd service
   - [x] Behind haproxy
+    - Under vaultwarden subdomain by default
   - [x] Behind keycloak with oauth2proxy
+    - /admin path only allowed for admins
+    - /api not protected
+    - rest is allowed for any authenticated user
   - [ ] Integration tests
+    - [ ] Assert endpoints are correctly protected
   - [ ] Backup
   - [ ] Dashboard with Grafana
   - [ ] Alerts with Alertmanager
 - TTRSS
-  - [x] Systemd service
+  - [ ] Systemd service
-  - [x] Behind haproxy
+  - [ ] Behind haproxy
-  - [x] Behind keycloak with oauth2proxy
+  - [ ] Behind keycloak with oauth2proxy
   - [ ] Integration tests
   - [ ] Backup
   - [ ] Dashboard with Grafana
   - [ ] Alerts with Alertmanager

-- Misc
-  - [x] Function to generate haproxy config
-  - [ ] Documentation for setting up on Linode
-  - [ ] Documentation for getting started
+Some other "dev" oriented TODOs can be found at the end of the README.

 ## Getting Started